Bryan-Guner-Backup/tech-interview-handbook/website/blog/2020-05-28-summing-root-to-leaf-numbers.md

 ## Acknowledgements

-Advay, Kevin, Louie for reviewing this post and Yangshun for the idea of adding it as a blog post.
+Advay, Kevin, Louie for reviewing this post and bgoonz for the idea of adding it as a blog post.